Call signs in Asia: Mainland China

 Mainland China uses call sign prefixes BA-BL, BR-BT, BY and BZ for routine operation, and singular B for temporary event stations.
 The second character for a routine operation call sign indicates the type of the station.
-Call signs in Mainland China are now lifetime assignments, for as long as the station license is valid.
+Call signs in mainland China are now lifetime assignments, for as long as the station license is valid.
 It also no longer distinguish individual-owned and institution-owned stations, and no longer reflect the operator's license class.
 Existing call signs at the time of the rule change are grandfathered.

-The separating numeral indicate the call area.
+The separating numeral indicates the call area.
 It along with the first letter afterwards indicates the geographic location the station is registered in.

 Hong Kong and Macau

 Hong Kong uses VR as its amateur radio call sign prefix.
-Currently the only the separating numeral 2 is in use, thus all Hong Kong amateur radio stations begin with VR2.
+Currently only the separating numeral 2 is in use, thus all Hong Kong amateur radio stations begin with VR2.
 In the period of 1 July 2022 to 30 June 2023, in celebration of the 25 years of the establishment of the SAR, OFCA temporarily allows operators to use VR25 as the prefix, in addition to the usual VR2.

 Macau uses XX as its amateur radio call sign prefix.
-Currently the only the separating numeral 9 is in use, thus all Macau amateur radio stations begin with XX9.
+Currently only the separating numeral 9 is in use, thus all Macau amateur radio stations begin with XX9.

 Indonesia

-Call signs prefixes used in Indonesia:
+Radio call sign prefixes used in Indonesia: